 Lone Tree is one of Denver’s best kept secrets.
-This little community prides itself on quality of life and it’s not hard to see why.
-If you’re looking for a realtor in Lone Tree, we’ve got you covered
+The community prides itself on quality of life and it’s not hard to see why.
+If you’re looking for a realtor in Lone Tree, we’ve got you covered.

-Lone Tree is a quaint community located on the northern border of Douglas county close to the Denver Tech Center, at the intersection of C-470 and I-25.
-Just outside metro Denver, Lone Tree real estate can be more affordable than living within the city limits of Denver—and the school district is very highly regarded.
+Lone Tree is a quaint community located on the northern border of Douglas county.
+The city is close to the Denver Tech Center & is located at the intersection of C-470 and I-25.
+Just outside Metro Denver, Lone Tree real estate can be more affordable than living within the city limits of Denver.

 One of the self-proclaimed “happiest cities in Denver,” Lone Tree is host to luxury real estate, upscale apartments, condos, and mid-price homes.
 There is something for everyone in this city.
-If you’re new here, our relocation realtors in Lone Tree can help you and your family find the perfect home near the best schools and most delicious restaurants.
+If you’re new here, our realtors in Lone Tree can help you find the perfect home near schools, dining and more.

-When buying a home in Lone Tree, you’ll want to go with high-end realtors who are familiar with Lone Tree and the incredible benefits living here has to offer.
-At Corken and Company, Lone Tree is one of our favorite neighborhoods and we are well versed in the luxury real estate market
+When buying a home in Lone Tree, you’ll want to go with luxury realtors who are familiar with Lone Tree and the benefits the city offers.
+At Corken and Company, Lone Tree is one of our favorite neighborhoods and we are well versed in the luxury real estate market.

 The median home value in Lone Tree, CO is $614,500.
 This is higher than the county median home value of $427,900.
 The national median home value is $185,800.
 The average price of homes sold in Lone Tree, CO is $614,500.
 Lone Tree real estate listings include condos, town homes, and single family homes for sale.